 The provision of individualized services which lead to competitive employment is an integral part of the SCCB's mission statement and the focal point of the Strategic Management Plan.
-In adhering to this aspect of the agency's mission, the immediate impact on the public is a reduction in the dependence on public support funds and services and an increase in revenue to the state once individuals become tax payers.
-For the older Blind consumers who have been successfully rehabilitated in terms of being able to live independently, service delivery often results in the individual remaining in the home instead of being placed in a public nursing facility.
+Once a consumer has been successfully rehabilitated and is earning at or above the minimum wage, the immediate impact on the public is a reduction in the dependence on public support funds and services.
+Additionally, consumers who remain or become taxpayers will generate revenue back to the state.
+For the older blind consumers who have been successfully rehabilitated in terms of being able to live independently, service delivery often results in the individual remaining in the home instead of being placed in a public nursing facility.
 SCCB's contribution to the payment of medical services for individuals reduces the dependency of service providers on federal programs such as Medicaid and Medicare.
-The Training and Employment Division impacts the business community by conducting statewide presentations on the benefits of hiring the Blind and visually impaired, including tax incentives and compliance with the Americans with Disabilities Act (ADA).
+The Training and Employment Division impacts the business community by conducting statewide presentations on the benefits of hiring the blind and visually impaired, including tax incentives and compliance with the Americans with Disabilities Act (ADA).

-In an effort to maximize space and reduce operating expenditures, the SCCB shares space with the South Carolina Vocational Rehabilitation Department and the Employment Security Commission.
+In an effort to maximize space and reduce operating expenditures, the SCCB shares space with the South Carolina Vocational Rehabilitation Department and the South Carolina Department of Employment and Workforce in four counties.
 This results in a substantial savings of state dollars that would have otherwise been used as administrative overhead cost of operation.